 top of page

-• Feelings of rage or helplessness
+• Moments of intense frustration or helplessness

-• A slowed or absent let down reflex
+• A slower or absent let-down reflex

 All of the above may be signs that your body and your mind are not getting the down time that they need to maintain your current levels of energy and care for others.
 We’ve all heard the phrase, “You can’t pour from an empty cup,” but how often is our own bone dry?
 How often do we shake those cups upside down just to make sure that every last drop of sustenance is well and truly gone?
-If you are not in the habit of prioritizing your needs as a breastfeeding mother, let’s change that now.
+If you are not in the habit of prioritizing your needs as a breastfeeding mother, let’s work together to change that.
 I learned the lessons below that hard way and I know that if you are in need, they will help you to look after yourself too (without necessarily stopping nursing).

 2) Make It Count